 Using Google Assistant technology, simply touching the Action Block triggers the action, which can include making the phone speak words for those with communication difficulties.

 The app is available in English, French, Italian, German, Spanish and Japanese.

 Seeing AI is an artificial intelligence app developed by Microsoft for visually impaired persons.

 It uses a smartphone’s camera to audio-describe the world around a person.
 According to a review by the Forum, Seeing AI is capable of recognizing people you know and can even describe their appearance, including how they are feeling.

 The app can read images on screen, hard-copy documents and scan barcodes in shops to provide a description of products.
 It is currently available in English and seven other languages including Japanese.

 4. Android Voice Access

-Google involved people with motor disabilities in the design of its voice-activated Android smartphone app.
+Google involved persons with motor disabilities in the design of its voice-activated Android smartphone app.
 The ability to use the phone’s functions without touching the screen was an essential first step.

 Are there any other apps that have supported you as a person with disability?
 Do let us know.